NZbryan/NLP_TextClassification/README.md

 # NLP_TextClassification
-state of the art for text classification
+state of the art algorithms for text classification